 Many people don’t realize how much their mind affects their physical health, and vice versa, until they’re in the throes of a recent diagnosis or major life event.
-To help you work through the mental and physical changes to your body that often come together, Philip Glickman, PsyD, and Jaime Karia, LCSW, provide health psychology counseling at Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and New York City’s Financial District.
+To help you work through the mental and physical changes to your body that often come together, Philip Glickman, PsyD, and Jamie Karia, LCSW, provide health psychology counseling at Wellness Road Psychology, with two locations in Dobbs Ferry, New York, and New York City’s Financial District.
 Call the clinic or book your consultation online for health psychology services today.

 The field of psychology has numerous disciplines with many more appearing as new developments and discoveries are made in the research of the human mind.
 Health psychology is a relatively new discipline in psychology that focuses on the connections between your physical health and your mental health.
 The two influence each other more than you might realize.

 Dr. Glickman specializes in health psychology.
 He helps you optimize your physical and mental wellness throughout periods of sickness and health.
 If you’ve been diagnosed with a physical health condition, Dr. Glickman can help you navigate the changes to your life that occur as a result of your illness.

 You might seek health psychology for many reasons.
 Whether you have a physical or mental illness, or even if you’re entirely healthy at the moment, Dr. Glickman can strategize a health psychology plan for you that targets the areas of your life that need work.
 Health psychology can help you:

 In short, health psychology helps you learn to make your physical and mental health a priority, no matter what challenges life throws at you.

 The numerous links between your physical health and mental health might surprise you, and health psychology ties the two together.
 One example is stress.
 While stress might seem like a feeling or emotion that only affects your mind, unmanaged stress can lead to high blood pressure, headaches, and even heart disease.